-Installing Operating System Images on Mac OS
+Installing operating system images on Mac OS

 (Mostly) graphical interface

-- From the Apple menu, choose About This Mac, then click on More info...; if you are using Mac OS X 10.8.x Mountain Lion or newer, you will then need to click on 'System Report'.
+- From the Apple menu, choose 'About This Mac', then click on 'More info...'.
+If you are using Mac OS X 10.8.x Mountain Lion or newer, you will then need to click on 'System Report'.

-- Click on USB (or Card Reader if using a built-in SD card reader) then search for your SD card in the upper right section of the window.
-Click on it, then search for the BSD name in the lower right section; it will look something like
+- Click on 'USB' (or 'Card Reader' if you are using a built-in SD card reader), then search for your SD card in the upper right section of the window.
+Click on it, then search for the BSD name in the lower right section.
+It will look something like

-- Unmount the partition so that you will be allowed to overwrite the disk; to do this, open Disk Utility and unmount it (do not eject it, or you will have to reconnect it).
-Note that On Mac OS X 10.8.x Mountain Lion, "Verify Disk" (before unmounting) will display the BSD name as
+- Unmount the partition so that you will be allowed to overwrite the disk.
+To do this, open Disk Utility and unmount it.
+Do not eject it.
+If you eject it, you will have to reconnect it.
+Note that on Mac OS X 10.8.x Mountain Lion, 'Verify Disk' (before unmounting) will display the BSD name as

-sudo dd bs=1m if=path_of_your_image.img of=/dev/diskn
+sudo dd bs=1m if=path_of_your_image.img of=/dev/rdiskn conv=sync

 Remember to replace